AntonGroos/EnKF-AI/README.md

 plotfilters.py uses the Error_matrix.txt to create long time simmulations of each filter, it uses a slightly modified version of the other filter programms (as a function in plotfilters.py) to allow the same measurement errors for all filter for a more accurate comparison.
 It is also the programm I used to create plots with two filters at the same time for my thesis (if you just want to see the plot set N=1 in the programm).

+More detailed explanations can be found in each of the programms.